m-pilia-pr2/fx2048/README.md

 while giocatoreAutomatico depends on a jar library automatically placed in /giocatoreAutomatico/lib/Game2048.jar while building game2048, in order to break the cyclic dependency between the projects (see the ant build file in game2048/nbproject/build-impl.xml, under the post-jar section).
+However, for more compatibility, a copy of the interfaces GiocatoreAutomatico and Griglia has been included in the game2048.jar too.

 You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and [ANT](http://ant.apache.org/) installed to build the project.
-You can build the two components separately, launching ant in each project root with the following command:
+You can build the two components separately, launching ant in each project root (both giocatoreAutomatico/ and fx2048/ folders) with the following command:

 ```bash
 ant